minkyu-choi04/DualStreamBrains/README.md

 ## fMRI Activity Prediction
 Utilizing the features extracted from our model, we predicted fMRI activities and demonstrated a significant alignment between the WhereCNN and WhatCNN with the human dorsal and ventral visual streams, respectively.

+To measure alignment between the WhereCNN / WhatCNN to dorsal / ventral visual streams, we used fMRI data collected from human subjects during movie watching.
+The same movie is given to our model, and the features for each movie frame are collected.
+Based on the model features, we tried to predict voxel activities from human data.

+Model features (either from WhereCNN or WhatCNN) --> Prediction --> fMRI voxel activity (dorsal or ventral visual streams)

 <p align="center">
     <img src="figures/figure3_camReady-1.png" width= "600">
 </p>